is Eric Powell's award-winning fantasy comic book series, published by Dark Horse Comics

 - Hobos: Are treated as a re-occuring race of creatures, basically comparable to a Cannibal Tribe.

 - I Know Your True Name: The Zombie Priest

 - I Let Gwen Stacy Die: Isabella.
 Twice.

 - Kaiju: El Lagarto Hombre

-- Karmic Death: Issue 37 A factory owner and his shoddy policies accidentally cause the death of 142 (mostly female) factory workers.
-When the survivors go on strike and get the Goon and union help, the factory owner gets the help of demonic forces.
+- Karmic Death: Issue 37.
+A factory owner and his shoddy policies accidentally cause the death of 142 (mostly female) factory workers.
+When the survivors go on strike and get the Goon to support the union, the factory owner gets the help of demonic forces.
 While in the middle of a "The Reason You Suck" Speech while staring at the riot down below, he sees the face of a widow that worked in his factory that he saw at the trial.
 She disappears and appears in his room, explaining how while she died, she will have justice.

-- Love Makes You Evil: Buzzard converses with a ghost who killed several people-including his own wife and child- to feed a mistress he lusted after.
+- Love Makes You Evil: Buzzard converses with a ghost who killed several people - including his own wife and child - to feed a cannibalistic mistress he lusted after.
 The mistress however, didn't return the favor and left him to starve.

 - Mood Whiplash: The series is as good at drama as it is at comedy, and often switches between the two.

 - Nice Job Fixing It, Villain: The man who would become Buzzard was content drinking himself into a shallow grave, until the Zombie Priest came by to taunt him and lord his takeover of the town over him, spurring the man to his Roaring Rampage of Revenge.

 - Noodle Incident/Noodle Implements: Many of them.
 Frankie uses this trope when he talks about his sexual escapades, or describes the action in the metacomic, "The Goon and Satan's Sodomy Baby."
 There's also a character named Charlie (ahem) Noodles, who is always discussed in stories but never seen.
 There's also a few other ones here and there.